zzzprojects/learn-orm/tutorials/csharp-tutorial/collections.md

  - Collections provide a more flexible way to work with groups of objects.
  - The classes in the `System.Collections` namespace do not store elements as specifically typed objects but as objects of type `Object`.

-The following table lists some of the frequently used classes in the `System.Collections`.
+The following table lists some of the frequently used classes in the `System.Collections` namespace.

 | Class           | Description                                                                |
 |:----------------|:---------------------------------------------------------------------------|